Pre-Accelerator Program

 - Entrants may be individuals or teams.

-- Student members of the founding team must hold, in aggregate, a majority ownership stake in the company.
+- Student or members of the founding team must hold, in aggregate, a majority ownership stake in the company.

 - Individuals may be a member of only one team.